 El Dorado County Fair

-I’m Ed Smith, a Placerville auto accident attorney.
-The mild weather throughout Northern California this weekend is going to be just right for a visit to the El Dorado County Fair.
-Grab your partner (and a jacket or two) and head up to Placerville for great rides, tasty food, live music and so much more.
+The mild weather throughout Northern California this weekend will be just right for a visit to the El Dorado County Fair.
+Grab your partner (and a jacket or two) and head up to Placerville for great rides, tasty food, live music, and much more.

 Date: Today through Sunday

 Transportation: Free Shuttles courtesy of El Dorado Transit

 - Agricultural and Local Exhibits

 - Live Musical Entertainment

 - Arts and Crafts Exhibits

 - Amazing Rides